 Can I get into Virginia Union University?
 These admission statistics provide an indication how difficult it is to get in and what your chances are.
-2,394 out of 10,021 applicants or 24% were admitted making Virginia Union University a very competitive school to get into with a low chance of acceptance for qualifying applicants.
+3,598 out of 7,337 applicants or 49% were admitted making Virginia Union University a more competitive school to get into with a lesser chance of acceptance for average applicants.
 Academically, it has extremely easy requirements for admission test scores.
 Virginia Union University typically accepts and attracts C+ average high school students.
-Only 18% of those admitted chose to enroll in the school.
+Only 13% of those admitted chose to enroll in the school.

 What are the SAT and ACT requirements for students to be admitted to Virginia Union University and what score do you need to get in?
 The tables below describe the SAT and ACT test score percentile profile of the Fall 2015 starting class.

 Admission data indicates that Virginia Union University regularly accepts students with ACTs of 14 and above.
 We estimate the school accepting minimim ACT composite scores around 12 in some instances.
 Prospective students submitting an ACT composite of 16 or higher should be in the upper half of appliants - and students with a 18 and above have very competitive chances.
 17 percent of applicants submit ACT scores to Virginia Union University.